 I have a passion for developing curriculum that works for both “in” and “out-of-the-box” learners.
 I love working in a personalized learning setting because I realize that one size definitely does not fit all when it comes to education.

-I live just outside of San Diego with my husband, Brian, my 15-year old stepson, Brandon, and a crazy 5-year-old lab-mix, Panda.
+I live just outside of San Diego with my husband, Brian, my 18-year old stepson, our newborn son, and one crazy dog.
 When I’m not working or developing curriculum, I enjoy reading, writing, baking, and travel.

 We are so happy that you stopped by!